 - How to sell your Cleaning Services on GROUPON

-All revenue should be tracked by client and by month.
-You can do this using an Excel spreadsheet or an accounting software.
+All revenue should be tracked by the client and by month.
+You can do this using an Excel spreadsheet or accounting software.
 This can be done weekly in batches.
 Use your cleaning log sheets to help you record your revenue for the week.

 Create a Revenue Tracking Form